True North VIPTrue North VIP

 It varies significantly.
 True North VIP includes all tolls, NYC congestion pricing, and airport fees in every quote — the price at booking is the price you pay.
 Other services handle it differently: some add tolls at checkout, some pass through congestion pricing as a separate line item, and some include tolls but not airport fees.
 The only way to know is to ask specifically before booking: is this price all-inclusive, or will there be additional charges?

 No. The fundamental pricing difference between professional car services and rideshare is that car services quote a fixed rate at booking that does not change based on demand, weather, time of day, or holidays.
-True North VIP charges $170 for a sedan from JFK whether it is Tuesday at noon or New Year's Eve at midnight.
-Uber's dynamic pricing for the same route can swing from $60 to $200+ depending on surge.
+True North VIP charges $170 for a sedan from JFK whether it is Tuesday at noon or New Year's Eve at midnight. rideshare's dynamic pricing for the same route can swing from $60 to $200+ depending on surge.
 This predictability is the primary reason people choose point-to-point car service over rideshare for planned trips.

 How does NYC congestion pricing affect point-to-point fares?